Ram Bahadur Bomjon

-Details
+Bomjon's followers have claimed that he meditates for months without eating or sleeping.
+Buddhist scholars have disputed these claims.

+In June 2024, Bomjon was convicted on charges of child sexual abuse.
+In April 2025, he was acquitted by the Janakpur High Court, which overturned the earlier conviction because the case had been filed after the statute of limitations.

+Biography

-In May, 2005, the 15 year old Bomjon left his home near the Indian border after a dream in which a god appeared to him and told him to do so, and sat amongst the roots of a pipal tree to meditate.
+In May 2005, the 15-year-old Bomjon left his home near the Indian border after a dream in which a god appeared to him and told him to do so, and sat amongst the roots of a pipal tree to meditate.
 Claims suggest that for 10 months he rarely spoke, drank, ate, or even moved.
 Thousands, if not hundreds of thousands of people visited the site to see the boy motionless for hours, days or as rumoured even months, or came in devotion to the possibility of an important spiritual event occurring.

 As a result of some of these claims, Bomjon's followers believe he is an incarnation of the historical Buddha, Gautama.
-Bomjon has rejected any such comparisons, saying "Tell the people not to call me a Buddha.
+Bomjon has rejected such comparisons, saying "Tell the people not to call me a Buddha.
 I don't have the Buddha's energy currently.
 I am at the level of a rinpoche."
 Mahiswor Raj Bajracharya, the president of the Nepal Buddhist Council, has stated likewise: "We do not believe he is Buddha.
 He does not have Buddha's qualities".
+Buddhist scholars have been sceptical of Bomjon's claims to be able to meditate for months on end without food or drink.

-Then, on 11 March 2006 he went missing.
-On 19 March 2006 Bed Bahadur Lama of the Om Namo Buddha Tapaswi Sewa Samiti (ONBTSS) told reporters that they had seen him in Bara District and that they had spoken to him for half-an-hour, during which Bomjon reportedly assured that he would return in six years.
+On 11 March 2006, he went missing.
+On 19 March, Bed Bahadur Lama of the Om Namo Buddha Tapaswi Sewa Samiti (ONBTSS) told reporters that they had seen him in Bara District and that they had spoken to him for half-an-hour, during which Bomjon reportedly assured that he would return in six years.

-He was again seen in August 2007, preaching to crowds in Nepal’s Hallori jungle, around 100 miles south of Kathmandu.
+He was seen again in August 2007, preaching to crowds in Nepal's Hallori jungle, around 100 miles south of Kathmandu.

-Controversies

-Bomjon's followers have claimed that Bomjon meditates for months without eating or sleeping.